 Sustainable Fisheries Expert Panel - member biographies

-Associate Professor Ian Tibbetts is appointed as a member.
+Associate Professor Ian Tibbetts is appointed as the independent Chair.
 Associate Professor Tibbetts has an extensive research background in fish biology.
 Associate Professor Tibbetts is a researcher and lecturer at the University of Queensland and has published numerous research papers relating to marine sciences.

 Dr Cathy Dichmont is appointed as a member.
 Dr Dichmont has a well-established national and international reputation in stock assessment, modelling natural systems, natural resource management, shared fisheries stocks and management strategy evaluation.
 Dr Dichmont is the Director at Cathy Dichmont Consulting and an Adjunct Associate Professor at James Cook University.
 Dr Dichmont has over 20 years’ experience in temperate and tropical marine ecosystems at international and regional levels.
 She was the lead contributor to bio-economic modelling that rejuvenated prawn fishing in the Gulf of Carpentaria for which she won the CSIRO medal for Research Achievement.

 Mr Ian Cartwright is appointed as a member.
 Mr Cartwright has well-established expertise in fisheries management, including resource allocation, and contribution to chairing fisheries committees and panels both in Australia and internationally.
 Mr Cartwright was previously the independent chairperson of the New South Wales Structural Adjustment Review Committee and currently holds a seat on the Australian Fisheries Management Authority Commission.